trailyunkel/agentkit-model_card.md/CONTRIBUTING-PYTHON.md

 An Action is an interface for an AI Agent to interact with the real world: any Python function that you can think of can be used by an Agent via an Action!
 Actions are grouped by Action Providers, which are classes that contain a collection of actions along with configuration and helper functions.

+You can use the `generate-action-provider` script to generate a new action provider.
+See the [Generate Action Provider](./python/coinbase-agentkit/scripts/generate_action_provider/README.md) for more information.

 Action Components:

 1. **Name**: The name of the action.
 This is used to identify the action when it is added to an Agent.